mroderick/PubSubJS/README.md

 // publish a message asyncronously
 PubSub.publish( 'MY MESSAGE', 'hello world!' );

-// publish a message syncronously, which is faster by orders of magnitude,
+// publish a message syncronously, which is faster in some environments,
 // but will get confusing when one message triggers new messages in the
 // same execution chain
 // USE WITH CAUTION, HERE BE DRAGONS!!!